-Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds
+Hurricane Dorian Expected To Hit Florida Coast With 130 MPH Winds On Labor Day

 "We don't want anybody focusing on exactly where the center would come ashore," says NHC spokesman Dennis Feltgen, "because hurricanes, as we know, are not a dot on a map.
 Their impacts are over a wide area."

-With the storm currently at sea, no coastal watches or warnings are currently in effect for Dorian.
+With the storm at sea, no coastal watches or warnings are currently in effect for Dorian.
 But forecasters say it could skim the northwestern Bahamas on its way to the U.S. mainland.

 The Bahamas Department of Meteorology is monitoring the hurricane, but it says that because the storm's track has stayed to the east, the island chain might suffer only a glancing blow from Dorian.